 These shampoos are usually used on wet hair.
-But have you ever heard of using purple shampoo on dry hair?
+But many people wonder: Can you use purple shampoo on dry hair?

-Yes, some people use purple shampoo directly on their dry hair as a hair hack for those who want to cut the brassiness of their hair.
+Yes, some people use purple shampoo on dry hair as a hair hack for those who want to cut the brassiness of their hair.

 You can do this too.
 It can help refresh your blond hair.
 But there could be risks or unwanted effects included.

-Do you think you should try this hack?
-In this article, we go over how to use purple shampoo on dry hair, and what problems you may encounter.
+Should you try this hack?
+In this article, we go over how to use purple shampoo on dry hair, and the problems you may encounter.